 Hello!
-I’m Sarah Beck, a Canadian expat currently living life in Fargo, North Dakota with my husband (Steve), an thirteen-year-old daughter (W), and a fifteen-year-old son (J) who has autism.
+I’m Sarah Beck, a Canadian expat currently living life in Fargo, North Dakota with my husband (Steve), an fourteen-year-old daughter (W), and a sixteen-year-old son (J) who has autism.

 If I had to place J on the straight line of the spectrum, he probably falls in the “middle.”
 However, I really don’t feel like that placement really defines him very well because autism doesn’t sit very well as linear concept.
 Autism traits, talents, and deficits branch out much farther than a straight line does.
 I prefer this explanation of autism much better.